leowns/spotted/README.md

 Installationsanleitung XAMP
 ========================

-1. http://localhost/spotted/web/config.php aufrufen und Fehler beheben

-1.1 Install and enable the intl extension (used for validators).
+1. Install and enable the intl extension (used for validators).

 	Open C:/xampp/php/php.ini to edit.

 	Search for

 	    ;extension=php_intl.dll

 	and uncomment the line by removing semicolon.

 	In [intl] section, uncomment and define default_local and error_level values.

 	    [intl]
 	    intl.default_locale = de-CH
 	    intl.error_level = E_WARNING

 	Save and exit the editior.
 	In XAMPP control panel, restart the apache.

-1.2 Install and enable a PHP accelerator like APC (highly recommended).
+2. Install and enable a PHP accelerator like APC (highly recommended).

 	Download the follwing file on http://dev.freshsite.pl/php-accelerators/apc.html

 		APC 3.1.14 beta for PHP 5.4 (Win7/2008)

 	Important: Use the one without "nts" in its name.

 	Copy the downloaded file into C:/xampp/php/ext

 	Open C:/xampp/php/php.ini to edit.

 	Add the following line in the "Dynamic Extensions" section

 		extension=php_apc_3114_beta_php54_win7-2008.dll

 	Then at the bottom of the php.ini file, add

 		[APC]
 		apc.enabled = 1
 		;apc.shm_segments = 1
 		;apc.shm_size = 64
 		;apc.max_file_size = 10M
 		apc.stat=1

 	Save and exit the editior.
 	In XAMPP control panel, restart the apache.

-2. Open cmd and go into your spotted folder (ex.
+3. Open cmd and go into your spotted folder (ex.
 C:\xampp\htdocs\spotted)

 	Run the following command

 		php composer.phar install